codatio/codat-docs/docs/guides/bank-feeds-tutorial.md

 When an SMB user clicks the button or link you added, create a Codat company with a QBO Bank Feeds connection for them.

-BASICALLY ONE BUTTON TRIGGERS THE WHOLE LOT
+BASICALLY ONE BUTTON TRIGGERS THE WHOLE LOT gdgfd

 #### Create a company with a QBO Bank Feeds connection